reefactor/brainfood_reference/README.md

 > How you do anything is how you do everything
 > -- T. Harv Eker / Secrets of the Millionaire Mind book

+> Inspiration is for amateurs while the rest of us just show up and get to work
+> -- Chuck Close

+Amateurs have a goal.
+[Professionals have a process](https://fs.blog/2017/06/habits-vs-goals/).

+###### Habbits

+> First we make our habits, then our habits make us
+> — Charles C. Nobel

 > Humans are basically habit machines… I think learning how to break habits is actually a very important meta skill and can serve you in life almost better than anything else
 > -- Naval Ravikant

-> Inspiration is for amateurs while the rest of us just show up and get to work
+> Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do)
-> -- Chuck Close
+> — Stephen Covey

 ###### Morning ritual
 > End your day thinking about an important question MIQ and then wake up the next morning (pre-input, before checking your phone or any news) and brainstorm on it